BBN Constraints on the Hadronic Annihilation of sub-GeV Dark Matter: Hadronic injection into BBN

 To perform BBN calculations, we adapt the numerical framework developed in Ref.~\cite{McKeen:2024voa}, which agrees well with other well established codes~\cite{Pitrou:2019nub,Burns:2023sgx}.
 The nuclear reaction network we solve includes the light species most relevant to BBN—namely, neutrons, protons, deuterium, tritium, ${}^3$He, and ${}^4$He.
 Since our analysis focuses on the abundances of deuterium and ${}^4$He, which provide the most precise observational constraints, we restrict the network to these light nuclides.
 The inclusion of heavier elements like ${}^7$Li and ${}^7$Be, which are subject to potential ambiguities such as the Lithium problem~\cite{Molaro:2024wxa,Ryan:1999rxn,Olive:1999ij}, provides only subleading sensitivity to the early effects of charge conversion and will not be explored in detail here.

 We impose the assumptions of standard BBN (SBBN) \cite{McKeen:2024voa,RevModPhys.88.015004,Kolb:1990vq,Copi:1994ev}.
-These include a radiation-dominated $\Lambda$CDM expansion history; three neutrino species with instantaneous decoupling prior to electron--positron annihilation; and input parameters fixed by independent measurements: the baryon-to-photon ratio $\eta_b \simeq 6.1\times 10^{-10}$~\cite{Planck:2018vyg, Fields:2019pfx}, the neutron lifetime $\tau_n \simeq 878.4$ s~\cite{ParticleDataGroup:2024cfk}, the effective number of relativistic species $N_{\rm eff}\simeq 3.045$~\cite{deSalas:2016ztq}, and various nuclear reaction and weak rates for the processes involved~\cite{Serpico:2004gx,Nagai:2006jb}.
-With these assumptions, the code reproduces the standard BBN predictions for deuterium and helium abundances within the expected uncertainties, which we use as a baseline to assess the impact of dark matter annihilation.
+These include a radiation-dominated $\Lambda$ cold dark matter ($\Lambda$CDM) expansion history; three neutrino species; and input parameters fixed by independent measurements: the baryon-to-photon ratio $\eta_b \simeq 6.1\times 10^{-10}$~\cite{Planck:2018vyg, Fields:2019pfx}, the neutron lifetime $\tau_n \simeq 878.4$ s~\cite{ParticleDataGroup:2024cfk}, and various nuclear reaction and weak rates for the processes involved~\cite{Serpico:2004gx,Nagai:2006jb}.
+We further assume that neutrinos decouple instantaneously from the plasma prior to electron-positron annihilation.
+Small corrections due to non-instantaneous neutrino decoupling are a subleading effect at the precision level of this work.
+Nevertheless, we approximate those effects by setting the number of neutrino species to $N_\nu=3.045$, to produce an effective number of relativistic species $N_{\rm eff}$ consistent with non-instantaneous neutrino decoupling treatments~\cite{deSalas:2016ztq,Escudero:2018mvt}.
+With these assumptions, the code reproduces standard BBN predictions for deuterium and helium abundances within the expected uncertainties, which we use as a baseline to assess the impact of dark matter annihilation.

 The impact of both pion and kaon injection on BBN will be examined in what follows, but initially we focus solely on charged pion injection.
 We therefore assume that DM annihilation and freeze-out proceed via a single channel, $\ch\ch \leftrightarrow \pi^+\pi^-$.
 Pions remain in equilibrium with the thermal plasma well after DM freeze-out, maintained for example at high temperatures by $\pi^+\pi^-$ annihilation processes.
 The equilibrium abundance then drops rapidly as the temperature cools below $T \sim m_\pi \simeq 140$~MeV and pions become non-relativistic.
 However, once the pion abundance drops below that of nucleons, charge exchange reactions with nucleons become more significant.
 This is the point at which we will start our analysis, solving for the subsequent evolution of the pion number density $n_\pi$ after both DM freeze-out and the point at which the pion abundance drops well below that of nucleons.
 We utilize Boltzmann equations (one for $\pi^+$ and one for $\pi^-$) that are coupled to the BBN network.
 Schematically, the pion Boltzmann equation is of the form,